comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 ## Technical/User Experience Design

-The button in the room page that routes the user to a room manage page where they can add and edit rooms.
+As for technical/user experience design choices, there is the button in the room page that routes the user to a room manage page where they can add and edit rooms.
 The alternative would be to have this link in the navigation sidebar, which would not be as user friendly.
-Each widget card that represents a `Room` in the database, has a trash icon to delete the room and a pencil icon to update the room, ensuring a friendly user experience.
+Each widget card that represents a `Room` in the database has a trash icon to delete the room, a pencil icon to update the room, and a details button, ensuring a friendly user experience.
 To ensure a smooth experience for finding a specific room, the page has a search bar that filters the room based on a given query.